-- 1. The facility is required for treatment or flow control - 2.
-The facility is sized for the additional runoff - 3.
-The facility is contained within an exclusive separate tract or parcel - 4.
-An access and inspection easement is dedicated to the City - 5.
-A single party or group, such as a homeowners association, owns and is responsible for the maintenance of the facility
+- 1. The facility is a pond or swale - 2.
+The facility is contained within an exclusive separate tract or parcel - 3.
+An access and inspection easement is dedicated to the City

+4. A single party or group, such as a homeowners association, owns and is responsible for the maintenance of the facility

 For single family residential developments (specifically high density), on-site shared lot and roof drainage systems must be designed and incorporated into the civil plans for approval.
-A private utility easement with building restrictions will be required on all shared lot conveyance or infiltration systems.

-Stormwater systems and facilities which collect, convey, treat and/or infiltrate runoff from private developments and land will be privately owned and maintained.
-Stormwater may not be discharged onto adjacent parcels.
-Any stormwater discharges to the public right-of-way will only be allowed on a case-by-case basis upon approval from the City.
+Private stormwater systems may not be designed to flow into adjacent parcels.
+Discharge to public right-of-way will only be allowed on a case-by-case basis upon approval from the City.